Vretu-Dev/Tinybrain-Sanctum/README.md

 - Allows the wearer to look at SCP-096 without triggering its rage.
 - Prevents the wearer from damaging SCP-096.

+### 🚪 SurfaceZoneDisabler
+Surface zone is disabled — all respawns and escapes now occur at Gate A or Gate B.

 ---
 ## Installation